Sweet Baby Lover

-So, with a ream of printed posts, I headed to the hills of the Smokey Mountains.
+So, with a ream of printed posts, I headed to the hills of the Smoky Mountains.
 For two weeks, I lived in a tiny cabin where I rearranged the story order which revealed holes where stories should have been written but weren’t.
 Then I wrote the missing stories.

 When I came home, I studied how to self-publish a book.
 I hired a developmental editor, then a line editor, then a copy editor.
 I hired a cover designer but saved the interior design of the book for myself.
 Then, on the anniversary of Trent’s birthday, I published it.

 I’m proud of having written it and proud of the fact that when I brought it to a writer’s retreat, the NYT bestselling author who ran the retreat said, “This doesn’t look like a self-published book.
 It looks like a real book.”

 I have no distance from this book.
 I can’t tell if it’s good or if it’s not.
 I’ve been asked to make an audiobook of it but wasn’t able to do that, at first because I didn’t want to revisit that time, and later because I wanted the audiobook to be in my voice.
 I didn’t know how to do that and didn’t know how to learn.

-But, I’ve taken a podcasting workshop, I’ve learned how to record my own voice.
+But, I’ve taken a podcasting workshop and I’ve learned how to record my own voice.
 I’m currently spending evenings (when it’s quiet) in my closet, recording the audiobook.
 It’s odd to spend time with the story of the man I loved who is no longer here, but I promised a friend I would make the audiobook, so I am.